-No change to the level of development, and therefore impact on cultural values, anticipated in the area by the District Plan.

-- that is appropriate to the local context and identified constraints. - Generally provides a continuation of the existing district plan structure which offers a level of familiarity to plan users.

-Increased development opportunities resulting from uplifting the deferred zoning in the Forest Road area, and increasing the proposed density on sites to the north of Waitārere Beach Road.

-- Supported by a Structure Plan to guide development that enhances connectivity, and convenient accessibility to public green space. - Range of lot sizes enabled, particularly with the introduction of the Waitārere Beach Greater Density Area, which supports the development of a diversity of dwelling types, enhancing opportunities for greater housing choice and the likelihood of attracting a diverse range of residents. - Supports CPTED principles by ensuring properties that border public reserves or parks have low fencing that enables passive surveillance of the area.
+Social Reduced social disruption to the character of the existing settlement the would be created by the expansion of the settlement into the Growth Area.
+Cultural No change to the level of development and therefore impact on cultural value anticipated in the area by the District Plan. which offers a level of familiarity to plan users.
+Economic Increased development opportunities accessibility to public green space.
+However, less benefits than option 2 as the increased connectivity gained by option 2 on sites to the north of Waitārere Beach Road would be lost.
+Given the topography of the area, the housing likely to be developed could provide a different offering to sections that would be available in growth areas to the north of Waitārere Beach Road.
+No specific cultural benefits have been identified. • Supported by a Structure Plan to guide development that enhances connectivity, and convenient accessibility to public green space. • Range of lot sizes enabled, particularly with the introduction of the Waitārere Beach Greater Density Area, which supports the development of a diversity of dwelling types, enhancing opportunities for greater housing choice and the likelihood of attracting a diverse range of residents.
+Supports CPTED principles by ensuring properties that border public reserves or parks have low fencing that enables passive surveillance of the area.